-Amanda Cross, our Executive Director of Service Strategies, talked to two professionals directly involved in the creation and configuring of EDC systems to understand what EDC user-friendliness stands for, how can EDC vendors help users to avoid study build errors and how can the right EDC boost the clinical trials efficiency:
+We talked to two professionals directly involved in the creation and configuring of EDC systems to understand what EDC user-friendliness stands for, how can EDC vendors help users to avoid study build errors and how can the right EDC boost the clinical trials efficiency:

 - Monica Pimazzoni, Director of Clinical Data Management, CROS NT